qinguorui2001/tp/docs/UserGuide.md

 :bulb: **Tip:**<br>

-* You can modify several parts of student information at the same time.
+1. You can modify several parts of student information at the same time.<br>

-* If you wish to remove the tags for a student, simply type `t/` prefix without any parameters.
+2. If you wish to remove the tags for a student, simply type `t/` prefix without any parameters.
 </div>

 Examples: